mohamedezzat99/AX25/README.md

 AX25 Protocol

 ## tasks

-- add info field
+- Recieve array on serial
-- add CRC16
+- tracking of size